fresh-eggs/fresh-eggs.github.io/xband_post.md

 Long before the advent of the modern internet, online gaming had a fractured but active community.
 One piece of hardware that made this possible on the Super Nintendo Entertainment System was the XBAND Video Game Modem.

 After learning about the XBAND through the fantastic Wrestles With Gaming [Documentary](https://www.youtube.com/watch?v=k_5M-z_RUKA), I was initially interested in exploring the device from a security perspective.
-Doing so however quickly led to developing emulation support for the XBAND on SNES in addtion to a functional debugging environment.
+Doing so however quickly led to developing emulation support for the XBAND on SNES in addition to a functional debugging environment.

 I've attempted to document what I learned along the way in the hopes that it serves as a reference for anyone else interested in exploring early internet hardware.

 We'll be begin with covering how emulation support was implemented.
 Following this we'll dig into how the XBAND works and finish with how I was able to execute arbitrary code on my Super Nintendo, through a phone line, in the year 2022.

 ## XBAND (what is it even?)
-Xband, designed by Catapult Entertainment, was a video game modem for consoles of the early 90s.
+XBAND, designed by Catapult Entertainment, was a video game modem for consoles of the early 90s.
 Efforts to revive the XBAND network have sprung up throughout the years by various groups.
 Most recently, @argirisan from the Retrocomputing network managed to develop and host a functional XBAND server.
 Details on this latest revival are available [here](https://xband.retrocomputing.network/).

 <img src="/assets/xband_set.png" height="300px" width="300px" style="margin-left:auto;margin-right:auto;display:block;width:50%;">